Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Related Work

-Counterfactual explanations seek to explain the behavior of a model by performing a \textit{what if} on examples where the model output is known~\citep{mothilal2020explaining,stepin2021survey,verma2020counterfactual,poyiadzi2020face,counterfactual}.
-While such counterfactuals can be manipulated by models using artifacts~(\eg see \citep{laugel2019dangers,slack2021counterfactual}), they offer a good trade-off between faithfulness and tractability, especially for the models of the scale of \palm and \gptt.
-Notably, unlike fine-tuned methods, the examples that are most important for generating the model output are readily available.
-Thus, counterfactual inputs that show a consistent and systematic change in the model performance are more likely to reflect model's behavior.
+Counterfactual explanations seek to explain the behavior of a model by performing a \textit{what if} analysis on examples~\citep{mothilal2020explaining,stepin2021survey,verma2020counterfactual,poyiadzi2020face,counterfactual}.
+While counterfactuals can be misleading due to artifacts~(\eg see \citep{laugel2019dangers,slack2021counterfactual}), they offer a tractable solution for probing large models like \palm and \gptt.
+Notably, unlike fine-tuned methods, the most important examples for generating the model output are readily available.
+Thus, counterfactual inputs that show a consistent and systematic change in the model performance are more likely to reflect the model's behavior.